-A Paradise for Plants in the Heart of Sussex
+A paradise for plants in the heart of Sussex

 Borde Hill is a stunningly beautiful and botanically rich heritage Garden, set within over 200 acres of traditional parkland.
-It captivates and delights visitors with a series of intimate ‘living garden rooms’, fine woodland, parkland, lakes and outstanding views across the Sussex High Weald. – See our Garden MAP
+It captivates and delights visitors with a series of intimate ‘living garden rooms’, fine woodland, parkland, lakes and outstanding views across the Sussex High Weald.

-The Main Garden
+The Formal Garden

-Sub-tropical dell with palm trees, bananas and architectural plants.
+This exotic part of the Garden features sub-tropical dell with palm trees, bananas and architectural plants.